mmghv/lumen-route-binding/README.md

 We can use implicit binding with classes other than the `Eloquent` models, For example if we use something like `Repository Pattern` and would like our bindings to use the repository classes instead of the Eloquent models, We can do that.

-The problem is that the repository classes names usually use a `Prefix` and\or `Suffix` beside the Eloquent model name, For example, The `Article` Eloquent model, Has a corresponding repository class with the name `EloquentArticleRepository`, We can set our implicit binding to use this prefix and\or suffix like this :
+The problem is that the repository classes names usually use a `Prefix` and\or `Suffix` beside the Eloquent model name, For example, The `Article` Eloquent model, May have a corresponding repository class with the name `EloquentArticleRepository`, We can set our implicit binding to use this prefix and\or suffix like this :

 ```PHP
 $binder->implicitBind('App\Repositories', 'Eloquent', 'Repository');